Graphing Equations Worksheets

-- We stick with the basics to make sure students have a solid handle
+- Guided Lesson - We stick with the basics to make sure students have a solid handle on it.

-- I threw some negatives in here just to add a slight bit of a challenge
+- Practice Worksheet - I threw some negatives in here just to add a slight bit of a challenge for them.

 The focus here is just worrying about the intercepts.